Opus10/django-pgtrigger/CONTRIBUTING.md

 ## Releases and Versioning

-Anything that is merged into the master branch will be automatically deployed to PyPI.
+Anything that is merged into the main branch will be automatically deployed to PyPI.
 Documentation will be published to a ReadTheDocs at `https://django-pgtrigger.readthedocs.io/`.

 The following files will be generated and should *not* be edited by a user: